Userfront core JS library

 Updates a user's password with one of the following methods:

-- The reset link credentials (
+• The reset link credentials (token and uuid); or

-); or - The user's JWT access token (when logged in)
+• The user's JWT access token (when logged in)

 If the user does not have a password yet, then their password is created.